Are you looking for ways to give back to your community? You should consider volunteering for the Boy Scouts of America as a Scouting Ambassador.

-There are a lot of changes coming to the BSA in 2019.
-Across the country, communities are getting ready to start troops for girls in February.
-Especially in the Western Region, councils are preparing to transition to community units for youth who are currently registered in units sponsored by The Church of Jesus Christ of Latter-day Saints.
-Whatever the situation is in your area, the BSA needs more volunteers to act as Scouting ambassadors, helping communities and families participate in Scouting programs.
+There have been a lot of changes to the BSA in 2019.
+Across the country, communities began starting troops for girls in February and especially in the Western Region, councils are preparing to transition to community units for youth who are currently registered in units sponsored by The Church of Jesus Christ of Latter-day Saints.
+Whatever the situation is in your area, the BSA needs more volunteers to act as Scouting Ambassadors, helping communities and families participate in Scouting programs.

 So why should you consider becoming a Scouting ambassador?